videojs/admin/CODE_OF_CONDUCT.md

-# Video.js® Contributor Code of Conduct
+# Video.js® Code of Conduct

-Please note that projects within the Video.js organization are released with a Contributor Code of Conduct.
+Please note that projects within the Video.js organization are released with a Code of Conduct.
 By participating in any of these projects you agree to abide by its terms.

 ## Table of Contents